uelichueli/swiyu-admin-ch.github.io/_pages/introduction.md

 #### Base Registry

 The Base Registry serves as a publicly available registry of technical identifiers that represent entities using the infrastructure as issuers or verifiers.
 This can for example be legal entities, government agencies, or individuals.
-It provides cryptographic methods to register, update and verify identifiers, in the form of decentralized identifiers (DIDs) possessed by these entities.
+It provides cryptographic methods to register, update and verify identifiers, in the form of [decentralized identifiers (DIDs)](Link tech-stack) possessed by these entities.

 Every DID has cryptographic key material associated with it that is used to establish secure connections, sign credentials or verify that a credential originates from a registered issuer and was not altered after issuance.
-The key material is retrieved via the corresponding DID of the issuer or verifier that is registered on the Base Registry and resolves to a DID Document (also stored on the Base Registry).
+The key material is retrieved via the corresponding DID of the issuer or verifier that is registered on the Base Registry and resolves to a [DID Document](Link) (also stored on the Base Registry).
 Hence, the Base Registry only contains DIDs together with the associated DID Documents and no information on whether a DID is used to represent an issuer or a verifier.
 In the case of the swiyu Trust Infrastructure, the Base Registry is operated centrally by the Swiss Confederation.
 Integrity of the data provided on the registry is assured by relying on publishing data signed at the source of creation.

 In addition, the Base Registry enables issuers to maintain life-cycle information of verifiable credentials that states if a credential is valid or has been revoked or suspended.
 By doing this it supports secure and reliable verification of electronic credentials and provides information on their validity status in a privacy-preserving manner.
 The design ensures that any status information cannot reveal details about the respective credential’s holder or content.

 In summary, the Base Registry provides means for secure and efficient verification and issuance which is essential for gaining and maintaining trust in the swiyu Trust Infrastructure.
-It is implemented by the Federal Office of Information Technology and Telecommunications (FOITT), containing only the data necessary for the legal purposes defined in Art.
-2 (LINK).
+It is implemented by the Federal Office of Information Technology and Telecommunications (FOITT), containing only the data necessary for the legal purposes defined in [Art.
+2 BGEID](https://www.fedlex.admin.ch/eli/fga/2025/20/de#art_2).

 #### Trust Registry

 The Trust Registry provides trust through implementing human-readable measures to support decisions about whether users want to trust actors they interact with or the information they receive.
 This complements the cryptographic trust provided by the Base Registry.

 To support trust, the Trust Registry confirms the mapping between an identifier (DID) that is registered on the Base Registry and the name of the entity as it is known in the physical world (for example, the name listed in the commercial register or stated in a passport).
 The connection between the DID and the entity it represents is validated by the FOJ.
-After successful validation, a signed trust statement is published on the trust registry and issued in the form of a verifiable credential containing the DID and the associated entity name.
+After successful validation, a signed trust statement is published on the trust registry and issued in the form of a [verifiable credential](Link Tech-Stack) containing the DID and the associated entity name.

 The mechanisms of the base registry will be used to provide information about the status of the trust statements.
 Hence the status information will be stored separately to the trust statement itself, guaranteeing privacy during trust statement validation.